felbinger/AdminGuide/README.md

 #### Test if still working
 * Typo 3 - remove if not
-* Seafile
+* Seafile  - remove if not
-* Privatebin
+* Privatebin  - remove if not
 * OpenVPN - remove if not
 * OpenLDAP - remove if not
+* docky-onion - remove if not
 * Jupyter
 * Gitlab
-* docky-onion - remove if not